dichha/SDEResume/resume-dichha.md

 ---

 >Dichha is actively seeking for a full time software development engineering position.
 She is motivated, curious and a life-long learner who loves to solve problems through code.
-She is open to opportunties from all size of comapnies and prefers to work in US coastal areas.<br>
+She is open to opportunties from all sizes of comapnies and prefers to work in US coastal areas.
 Her github respository is [https://www.github.com/dichha](https://www.github.com/dichha)

 ---